How accurate are Cue Health Tests for at home Covid tests?

 Is Cue Health a good company?

 Cue Health is located in San Diego, with a production facility is Vista California.
 Since they are new a Cue Health review of the product would be incomplete without looking at the company.
-They were founded in 2013, but made lots of progress during the pandemic when their at reader and Covid swabs were fast tracked by the FDA.
+They were founded in 2013, but made lots of progress during the pandemic when their reader and Covid swabs were fast tracked by the FDA.
+Surprisingly the industrial design of their reader has not changed much since it was first showcased back then.
 They also received funding from Johnson and Johnson and other big players, to accelerate their testing kits and expand to things like the flu.
+Google cloud has touted Cue’s infrastructure as a case study.

 Recently the company filed for public offering (IPO).
 If all goes well they will soon be public ally traded.
 Note this is different than the currently public ally traded company Cue Biopharma, which trades under the ticker symbol CUE on the Nasdaq.
 Cue Biopharma is is a drug company focused on the development of cancer and autoimmune drugs.